Icheler/TU_Many_Bots/README.md

 ### Path Planning
 Path planning works in two different phases.
 First we explore the environment by finding unknown space and creating frontiers, this is done by the explore-lite package.
 We then publish a goal while trying to explore the biggest frontiers.
 The path is computed by the move_base package by computing a global costmap on the robot maps and then utilizing the laser sensors to perceive the immediate environment and adjust to dynamic obstacles through the local costmap.

 After perceiving the goal, the blind robot and being able to compute a path.
 We switch to the guiding routine which disables the exploration and allows the robots to move to the blind robot and guide it to the goal.
+The path planning works similarly like before but the goal publishing nodes change.### Path Planning
+Path planning works in two different phases.
+First we explore the environment by finding unknown space and creating frontiers, this is done by the explore-lite package.
+We then publish a goal while trying to explore the biggest frontiers.
+The path is computed by the move_base package by computing a global costmap on the robot maps and then utilizing the laser sensors to perceive the immediate environment and adjust to dynamic obstacles through the local costmap.

+After perceiving the goal, the blind robot and being able to compute a path.
+We switch to the guiding routine which disables the exploration and allows the robots to move to the blind robot and guide it to the goal.
 The path planning works similarly like before but the goal publishing nodes change.

 ---